-A couple of days in a city with football and the Beatles on the menu, and a long lost maritime past.
+A couple of days in Liverpool, a city with football and the Beatles on the menu, and a long lost maritime past.

 Liverpool certainly has more to offer than meets the eye, and was a pleasant surprise.
 I and my son went over to watch football a weekend.
 The match was in Manchester, at Old Trafford, an hour-long train ride away.
 Behaving as normal persons, and without flying any colours, we watched the home team beat the visiting “Scousers”.
-I had sort of expected the train to be full of fans and felt a bit tense about mingling with the crowd, but the journey went easy.
+I had sort of expected the train to be full of fans and felt a bit tense about mingling with the crowd.
+However, the journey went easy.

 Liverpool’s past (dubious) glory